Shooting brake: 2000s to present

 Mostly dormant since the mid-1970s, the shooting brake term was used in 2004 to describe the Chevrolet Nomad concept car.
 The following year, the Audi Shooting Brake concept car debuted at the Tokyo Motor Show.
-Several other cars have been described by journalists as shooting brakes, including 2005 Dodge Magnum Station Wagon, 2006 Renault Altica concept car, 2008 Mini Clubman, 2011 Fisker Surf concept car, and the 2011 Ferrari FF.
+In recent years, several other cars, many of which have 4/5 doors have been described by auto marketers and journalists as shooting brakes, including 2005 Dodge Magnum station wagon, 2006 Renault Altica concept car, 2008 Mini Clubman, 2011 Fisker Surf concept car, and the 2011 Ferrari FF.
 The first production model of the 21st century marketed as a shooting brake was the 2012 Mercedes Benz CLS-Class Shooting Brake (X218), which was previewed as the Shooting Brake concept car at Auto China.
 This model has four passenger doors, which is at odds with some definitions of a shooting brake as having two doors.
 In 2015, Mercedes-Benz added the smaller CLA-Class four-door shooting brake to the model range.

-The 2018 Porsche Panamera Sport Turismo and the Volkswagen Arteon, despite having five doors, are both described by their manufacturers as shooting brakes, as is the Chinese-made electric Zeekr 001.
-The modern trend is to associate the shooting brake body style with high performance.
+The 2018 Porsche Panamera Sport Turismo, along with the Volkswagen Arteon despite the Arteon having five doors, are both described by their manufacturer as shooting brakes.
+The trend is to associate the shooting brake body style with "performance" while being "more practical" than a coupé.
+The marketing descriptions have been further blurred between variations of the terms with names such as sports tourer or sportback as a way to differentiate from SUVs and reposition ordinary body styles.
+BMW unveiled the Concept Touring Coupé based on the Z4 at the Concorso d'Eleganza Villa d'Este in 2023.